zchyde/brooklinebooksmith.com/_posts/2016-03-17-step-aside-disney-princess.md

 ---

-This beautiful quote graces the cover of ***[Princeless Vol 1 by Jeremy Whitley and M. Goodwin](http://www.brooklinebooksmith-shop.com/book/9781939352545),*** and I could not agree with it more.
+This beautiful quote graces the cover of ***[Princeless Vol 1 by Jeremy Whitley and M. Goodwin](http://www.brooklinebooksmith-shop.com/book/9781939352545),***&nbsp;and I could not agree with it more.

 ![](/uploads/versions/princeless1---x----255-400x---.jpg)